 Soybean seeds were used for the experiment.
 The experimental design used was entirely randomized, in a 2x3 factorial scheme, with four repetitions, totaling 24 experimental units.
 The first factor corresponds to the inoculation via seeds (at the time of sowing) of Azospirillum brazilense and the absence of inoculation.
 The second factor corresponds to the application of three concentrations of brassinosteroids (0, 20 and 40 nM).

-Thirty-two buckets with a capacity of 5 Kg were used, being filled with a single collection in the layer from 0 to 20 cm deep.
+Thirty-two buckets with a capacity of 5 kg were used, being filled with a single collection in the layer from 0 to 20 cm deep.
 The samples were subjected to chemical and granulometric analyses, in order to characterize soil fertility and texture.

-Before sowing, soybean seeds were inoculated with Azospirillum, in which 200 g of inoculant (Brazilian Azospirillum) was mixed in 1 ml of distilled water, then the seeds were added and planting was done.
+Before sowing, soybean seeds were inoculated with Azospirillum, in which 200 g of inoculant (Brazilian azospirillum) was mixed in 1 ml of distilled water, then the seeds were added and planting was done.

 Irrigation was carried out daily by adding water until reaching 60% of field capacity.
 Soybean plants were obtained from initial germination of five seeds per pot, with maintenance of only one plant, by weeding.
 An application of brassinosteroids at concentrations 0 (Control plants, without brassinosteroid application) was carried out 15 days after planting (DAP); 30 and 40 nM of brassinosteroids when the plants were in the vegetative stage.